bob-dpi/pcdaemon/fpga-drivers/stpxo2/readme.txt

         o L r h H - u
         (space) (underscore) (decimal point)
-The characters you enter are converted to eight segment values which are visable in the segments resource described below.
+The characters you enter are converted to eight segment values which are visible in the segments resource described below.
 Examples of use include:
         pcset 0 display 8.8.         # All segments on
         pcset 0 display '  '         # Two spaces = all segments off